Things to do in Faro

 Ilha do Farol

-Most people visit the Algarve coastline to enjoy a relaxing beach holiday, and thankfully Faro has many pristine beaches to choose from.
-So if you need a break from all the things to do in Faro, visiting a beach is a welcoming change.
-From the city, you can easily reach Praia de Faro, which is located on Ilha de Faro (Faro Island).
+Most people visit the Algarve coastline to enjoy a relaxing beach holiday, and thankfully, Faro has many pristine beaches to choose from.
+So, if you need a break sightseeing in Faro, visiting a beach is a welcoming change.
+From the city, you can easily reach Praia de Faro by boat, which is located on Ilha de Faro (Faro Island).

 21. Water and outdoor activities around Faro